DavidASmith/shiny-ga-demo/README.md

 ## Give it a try

-This application is deployed at http://shiny-ga-demo.uksouth.azurecontainer.io:3838/ for you to try (assuming the hosting doesn't cost me too much).
+This application is deployed at https://shiny-ga-demo.azurewebsites.net (assuming the hosting doesn't cost me too much).